Matthew Di Leo

-Matthew Di Leo (born March 2, 1995) is a Canadian racing driver from Barrie, Ontario.
+Matthew Di Leo (born March 2, 1995) is a Canadian racing driver from Barrie, Ontario, Canada.

 After karting, Di Leo began racing in the U.S. F2000 National Championship in 2011 for Brian Stewart Racing. and finished fifth in points with a podium finish in Baltimore.
 That winter, he had finished third in the U.S. F2000 Winterfest.
 In 2012, he returned to U.S. F2000, this time driving for his own MDL Racing team.
 He finished ninth in the Winterfest and then finished fourth in points in the main championship, with four podium finishes and was running at the finish of all but one race.
 During the 2013 winter, he competed in the 24 Hours of Dubai and the 2013 U.S. F2000 Winterfest where he finished eighth.
 On April 9, 2013, he completed his first Firestone Indy Lights test at Buttonwillow Raceway and on April 16 announced that he would compete in the Long Beach Indy Lights race the following weekend.
 Starting ninth in the ten-car field, he finished fifth in the race.